wez/wezterm/docs/config/fonts.markdown

-  -- range of mature software; for instance, a lot of software -- assumes that Black+Bold renders as a Dark Grey which is -- legible on a Black background, but if this option is set to -- true, it would render as Black on Black. bold_brightens_ansi_colors = true,
+  -- range of mature software; for instance, a lot of software -- assumes that Black+Bold renders as a Dark Grey which is -- legible on a Black background, but if this option is set to -- false, it would render as Black on Black. bold_brightens_ansi_colors = true,
 }
 ```